johnmartinsson/adaptive-change-point-detection/README.md

     # produces all figures in the paper
     python figures.py

+The figures in

+    ./results/figures

+Have now been overwritten with figures derived directly from the results

 # Run experiments on the used data
+This section explains how to reproduce the EUSIPCO 2024 results, they will be put in the directory

+    results/eusipco_2024_reproduced

 ## Download data and pre-computed embeddings

     git lfs clone https://github.com/johnmartinsson/adaptive-change-point-detection.git